12,186 pounds donated + 40,178 pounds gleaned in 2025!

 Donate your garden produce

 Our Produce Donation Center is located at Rock Spring Church, 5010 Little Falls Road in Arlington.
 We welcome all amounts, starting with those extra vegetables you won’t use.
 We also have a list of food pantries that directly take produce if you aren’t available during drop off times.
 Just let us know what you donate here.
-Produce Donation Center is now open!
-See more information.

 Volunteer